Quick start

 While editing a page, you can change the layout of each page by selecting the desired template.

 Locate the Template section from the Post or Page settings in the editor’s right sidebar.
-Chose the one that’s adequate for your current content.
+Choose the one that’s adequate for your current content.

-The following features are present in all site editing aspects, no matter is it post/page or site editing.
+The following features are present in all site editing aspects, no matter whether it is post/page editing or overall site/template editing.

 Patterns